ptdecker/cbasics/README.md

 * negativeint.txt   - A negative integer (with some whitespace)
 * notanum.txt       - Not a number
 * oneline.txt       - One line of text but with no terminating newline ('\n')
+* tabfun.txt        - Tab test file
+* tabs.txt          - Basic tabs followed by 'x' chars
 * test1.txt         - Increasing number of characters per line with variations at the end
 * zero.txt          - A totally empty file (no data)
-* extraspecials.txt - Contains extra spaces, backslashes, tabs, and backspace characters

 ##Style